 Is keto more restrictive than paleo?

 Yes, in terms of carbs.
-Keto has tighter carb limits.
-Paleo is more about what you eat rather than how much.
+Keto has tighter carb limits (often under 20-50g a day) 1.
+Paleo is more about what you eat than how much, but it bans whole food groups like dairy, grains, and legumes that keto allows.

 Which is better for weight loss?